 Kanopy is Overdrive's streaming video app, where you can watch thousands of films through your public library.
 Enjoy critically-acclaimed movies, inspiring documentaries, award-winning foreign films and more, anytime, anywhere on your preferred devices.
 All levels of viewing content are accessible on Kanopy and parental control options are available.

 Free for you - brought to you by CCPLS.

 You can view storytimes, book talks, and more on our YouTube channel.

 Library Chatter is our library podcast with librarians Paula Andrie and Elizabeth Albin.
 They chat about all our libraries in Gillette and Wright have to offer our communities– books, movies, and services.

-WYLDcat Mobile allows you to search materials at your library, find ebooks and audiobooks, renew materials, place holds, pay fines, and view your virtual library card and link additional cards to your account.
-WYLDcat Mobile can be found by searching WYLDcat, Wyoming Libraries, or WYLD in your app store.
+The WYLDcat app allows you to search materials at your library, find ebooks and audiobooks, renew materials, place holds, view your virtual library card, and link additional cards to your account.
+WYLDcat can be found by searching WYLDcat, Wyoming Libraries, or WYLD in your app store.